Code

 Teaching

-Active learning will allow students to learn via collaboration, cooperation, and peer-based learning.
+Active learning will allow candidates to learn via collaboration, cooperation, and peer-based learning.
 Activities may include interactive lectures, small group activities, case-based discussions, workshops, practice simulations and tutorials.

 Assessment